flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b4-visual-agenda/techstack.md

 **Cross-Device Accessibility:**

 Users can access their meeting plans and discussions seamlessly from any device.
-A unified experience across platforms will enable to stay connected, collaborate on-the-go, and drive productivity from anywhere.
+A unified experience across platforms will enable users to stay connected, collaborate on-the-go, and drive productivity from anywhere.

 {{</section>}}